harangp/tfjsctcloss/README.md

 ### Known issues

+- Batch calculations only work if `l'` has the same length for every batch element.
+There's a paper for dealing with this.
 - Thee's no input validation - input and label mismatches will result in runtime error
 - No `tidy()` anywhere - larger fit() runs migth get out of memory errors.

 ### TODO

 - Make it more tensory and depend less on JS native array operations
+- Incorporate the solution to work on batches with different l' elements

 ## Usage